4 - Something to do

 “Yeah?
 Why would I not be?”

 Brask stared at his glass for a moment before shaking his head. “…No, it’s nothing.
-Uh, how are you doing?”
+How are you doing?”
+He was speaking to me like family again.
+It was a little off-putting from a near-stranger, but I set that aside for the moment.

 “I’m doing well, all things considered.
 I thought a little more about my plans, I think finding a way to earn money is a good first step.”